Teenage Mom

 Perhaps you are already thinking about the implications of this pregnancy on your everyday life — will you be able to graduate on time?
 You are probably already trying to figure out what to say to your teachers and friends at school.

 Your guidance counselor can help you create a learning plan that includes taking time off for the baby.
 Bring a friend or family member if you would rather not have this meeting alone.
-Usually, pregnant teens can continue attending school and graduate.
+Usually, pregnant teens can continue attending school — with a possible baby break — and graduate.

 ⚠️ Your teacher or guidance counselor may not show any reaction at first, which can feel unnerving.
 School staff is trained to be neutral until they know how you have decided to proceed.